chrisjdavies/vscode-copy-snippet/README.md

 ## Commands

-Copy Snippet adds the following commands to the command pallete:
+Copy Snippet adds the following commands to the command palette:

 - Copy Snippet: Copy with path
 - Copy Snippet: Copy